Lighthouse (G.R.L. song): Background

-On September 5, 2014, band member Simone Battle died by suicide in her home, three months after the release of G.R.L.'s debut single "Ugly Heart".
+On September 5, 2014, band member Simone Battle was found dead by suicide in her home, a month after the release of G.R.L.'s self-titled debut EP.
 Member Lauren Bennett recalled, "We'd just been in rehearsals the day before, learning choreography for our show, and the next day we were starting the morning as usual when we got the call.
 I still can't believe it.
 I don't think any of us can.
 It's weird that we're even sitting here, talking about it."
 Paula Van Oppen stated that everything "came to a stop" for the group and it took four months for them to come together and discuss their future.
-They did not want to start recording an album, instead they teamed up with Give an Hour, an American organization that helps raise awareness of mental health issues.
+They teamed up with Give an Hour, an American organization that helps raise awareness of mental health issues.
 The band wanted the topic of mental health and depression to be talked about more openly, especially among their younger fans, as well as what signs to look out for.
-Van Oppen explained that she and the other members of G.R.L. were unaware of what Battle was going through in the lead up to her death, so they wanted to spread the message that it was okay to talk about mental health and help people.
+Van Oppen explained that she and the other members of G.R.L. were unaware of what Battle was going through in the lead up to her death, so they wanted to spread the message about being open with mental health and to help people with it.

 The song was co-written by Cirkut and Rock City.
 Dr. Luke and Cirkut approached the group with the song, and they thought it expressed how they were all feeling at the time.
 The group recorded "Lighthouse" in memory of Battle.
 It is a ballad about "being there for your friends".
 Bennett commented that recording the song without Battle was one of the hardest things they had ever done.
 She also said, "It's a positive message, a positive song, and I think it's gonna be great moving forward with the charity we're going to associate with.
 We really want to try and fit everything hand in hand."
 Emmalyn Estrada added that G.R.L. were taking things slowly, but were focused on the song and "the positive message overall, about being together in hard times."